HelpMe-Pls/Life-Engineering/Tips & Tools/Entrepreneurship.md

 - For short-form content, pick out your top-performing post, then plug your long-form under it.
 ### Second week
 - For long-form, give a list of the problems/struggles your product solves and position your product as the solution.
-- For short-form, instead of plugging your newsletter, you are going to plug the link to the product's landing page with [[#Scarcity]] embedded.
+- For short-form, instead of plugging your newsletter, you are going to plug the link to the product's [[Writing#Copywriting |landing page]] with [[#Scarcity]] embedded.
 You should make these points as clear as possible:
 	- **Who is it for?**: use the sentence “If you are…” followed by the pains they experience.
 	- **What will they get?**: list out the clear promise or a big benefit that implies a transformation based on what they are struggling with.
 	- **Why should they care?**: this is where you fill in the blank with one of your most compelling arguments in your marketing strategy.